stevenmaguire/laravel-middleware-csp/README.md

 The default location for content security profiles is `security.content`.
 If you wish to use this default configuration, ensure your project includes the appropriate configuration files.

+You can find all available options on the owasp [CSP Cheat Sheet](https://www.owasp.org/index.php/Content_Security_Policy_Cheat_Sheet).

 The structure of this configuration array is important.
 The middleware expects to find a `default` key with a string value and a `profiles` key with an array value.

 ``` php